 - Environment – Perhaps more important than any other step is to simply create a better environment for sleep.
 You should make your room as dark as possible, which may mean purchasing new curtains or shutters if necessary, or perhaps even buying a sleep mask, if it’s something you’re comfortable wearing.
 Additionally, it’s widely accepted a cooler room tends to facilitate better sleep.And of course, you’ll also want to make sure your mattress and bedding are comfortable and supportive.
 While they can seem somewhat gimmicky, mattress companies offering scores and tests to try to customize a better sleeping experience actually tend to know what they’re doing.
 Ultimately, this is simply a more complex category than many people realize.

 As mentioned in the introduction, most people accept proper sleep is part of a healthy lifestyle.
 It’s natural and logical, and difficult to argue with.
 But particularly leading the busy lives the 21st century demands of us, many of us don’t really do anything about the knowledge.

 The above listed benefits and methods here are by no means exhaustive.
 The positive effects of adequate rest could fill a 1,000-page book (and probably have), and methods for getting better sleep can differ somewhat from person to person.
 But hopefully this has demonstrated some of the most important reasons to seek out better sleep, and some of the creative means by which you might do so.

-We know sleep is important, but we don’t bother to think about what that actually means, or how to get more of it.
-If you, or someone you know, suffers from disturbed sleep, here’s our well researched post on sleep science hacks here: 6 Scientific Sleep Hacks.
+We know sleep is important, but we don’t bother to think about what actually means, or how to get more of it.
+If you, or someone you know, suffers from disturbed sleep, here’s an amazing post on the best sleep science hacks: 6 Scientific Sleep Hacks.

 • • •